MARTIMM/HikingCompanion/README.md

 ## Purpose
 Purpose of this app is to have a companion program suitable for showing tracks and additional information about those tracks.
 It is the intention to get those tracks from other app installations or from your own recorded tracks and added pictures and notes.
 So this program would become an all purpose vehicle for displaying external tracks.
 While its name would suggest that long walks are intended, a city walk showing the hot items of that place would equally be possible.

-At first use, not much can be done with the program.
+At first use, not much can be done with the program except recording your own routes.
 Another app must be installed too.
 This is a specially designed app holding track data and extra information such as notes and photos.
-Then, when such an app is installed, the app can be referred to by using some sort of name from this HikingCompanion application.
-The trail apps should always have a name starting with **HC-**.
-E.g. HC-Sufitrail or HC-Sultanstrail.
-This makes it possible to let the HikingCompanion look around on the device for these track apps.

-When the HikingCompanion is not installed yet, the installation process of a tracking app should also install the HikingCompanion app.
+Then, when such an app is installed and run, that particular app places its data in the HikingCompanion applications environment.
+The next time the HikingCompanion app is started, it will notice the new data and will insert the data in the hike database.
+When the HikingCompanion is not installed yet the program will not install the data.

 A tracking app should hold any or all of the following data
-* The route of the walk.
+* Several tracks showing the hike.
 * Notes about interesting features along the route in several languages.
 * Pictures showing the environment of points on the route.
-* Map tiles and feature cache information.
+* Map tiles and feature cache information?
 * Places to eat and/or stay and web addresses to make reservations.
-* Color palette and other makeup for this particular route.
+* Color palette and other makeup for this particular hike.

 ## History
 This mobile app is a re-try of the previously developed SufiTrail app where I stumbled upon problems using the methods at hand.
-After some searches and some good suggestions from a good friend of mine, a new setup is tried with `Qt` using the tool `qtcreator`.
+After some searches and some suggestions from a good friend of mine, a new setup is tried with `Qt` using the tool `qtcreator`.

-I am still working through some series of acceptance tests but it looks hopeful.
-Below, a series of acceptance tests needed for this app and also the development for the implementation of the app is shown.

 ## License
 Something public domain and risk free (for me that is ;-)